-FOOD FUNDAMENTALS 1
+FOOD FUNDAMENTALS

-Students will study safety, sanitation, identification and use of equipment, and the preparation methods and standards of food production.
+Students will study safety; sanitation; identification and use of equipment; and the preparation methods and standards of food production.
 Laboratory experiences supplement the class work with experiences in learning proper use of tools and equipment.
-The course provides an orientation to food preparation for the individual and for occupations in the food service industry.
+This course will emphasize the principles of meal planning, preparation, and service.
+Nutrition and special diets will be included.
+Career opportunities in the food service industry will be explored.
+Students will prepare for and take the exam for the industry standard food sanitation certificate.